Anchor1021/Anchor1021.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-**Welcome!** I am _Dechen Gao_, a PhD candidate in _Computer Science_ at the University of California, Davis.
-I received my _Master of Science in Computer Science_ from UC Davis in 2023, and later transferred to the CS PhD program with the support of my advisors [Dr. Iman Soltani](https://soltanilab.engineering.ucdavis.edu/people/iman-soltani) and [Dr. Junshan Zhang](https://faculty.engineering.ucdavis.edu/jzhang/).
-I am grateful to work with my advisors, and collaborate with all my labmates at [LARA](https://soltanilab.engineering.ucdavis.edu/) and [DARE](https://faculty.engineering.ucdavis.edu/jzhang/research-group/).
+**Welcome!** I am Boqi Zhao, a PhD student in _Computer Science_ at the University of California, Davis.
+I received my Master of Science in Computer Science from UC Davis in 2025, and later transferred to the CS PhD program in [DARE](https://faculty.engineering.ucdavis.edu/jzhang/research-group/) lab, advised by [Dr. Junshan Zhang](https://faculty.engineering.ucdavis.edu/jzhang/).

-My research focuses on `robotic learning`, particularly in `reinforcement learning`, `imitation learning`, `world models`, and `foundation models`.
-I am always open to discussions adn collaborations on these topics - feel free to drop me an email if you are interested!
+My research focuses on `robotics learning`, particularly in `reinforcement learning`, `imitation learning`, `world models`.
+I am dedicated to developing robotics systems with advanced generalization capabilities for complex, real-world tasks.

-I interned at _Meta_ (2022), _TikTok_ (2024), and _Amazon_ (2025).
+I am always open to discussions and collaborations, feel free to contact me.